stevemuss/AWS-Portfolio/README.md

 ## Prerequisites 🔧

 I designed this portfolio to be as easy to use as possible, however there are some prerequisites to be able to deploy the templates:
-1. Having access to an AWS accounts with permissions for IAM and deployment.
+1. Having access to an AWS account with permissions for IAM and deployment.
 2. Installing the AWS [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 ---

 ## AWS Deployment 📦

-Once you finish your setup.
-You need to put your website **online**!
+Each one of the examples provided in this repository comes with its **own instructions** on how to deploy it to your AWS account!

 ---
 ## Other technologies used 🛠️
-Other than the AWS infrastructure and database I used the following technologies to develop my projects:
+Other than the AWS infrastructure I used the following technologies to develop my projects:
 - [Python 3](https://docs.python.org/3/)
 - [Bootstrap 3](https://getbootstrap.com/docs/3.3/)
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)